 A data warehouse is a repository for data generated and collected by an enterprise's various operational systems.
-Data warehousing emphasizes the capture of data from different sources for access and analysis by business analysts, data scientists and other end users.
+Data warehousing is often part of a broader data management strategy and emphasizes the capture of data from different sources for access and analysis by business analysts, data scientists and other end users.

 Typically, a data warehouse is a relational database housed on a mainframe, another type of enterprise server or, increasingly, in the cloud.
 Data from various online transaction processing (OLTP) applications and other sources is selectively extracted and consolidated for business intelligence (BI) activities that include decision support, enterprise reporting and ad hoc querying by users.
 Data warehouses also support online analytical processing (OLAP) technologies, which organize information into data cubes that are categorized by different dimensions to help accelerate the analysis process.

 Basic components of a data warehouse

 A data warehouse stores data that is extracted from internal data stores and, in many cases, external data sources.
 The data records within the warehouse must contain details to make it searchable and useful to business users.
 Taken together, there are three main components of data warehousing:

 - A data integration layer that extracts data from operational systems, such as Excel, ERP, CRM or financial applications.

 - A data staging area where data is cleansed and organized.

 - A presentation area where data is warehoused and made available for use.

 Data analysis tools, such as BI software, enable users to access the data within the warehouse.
 An enterprise data warehouse stores analytical data for all of an organization's business operations; alternatively, individual business units may have their own data warehouses, particularly in large companies.
 Data warehouses can also feed data marts, which are smaller, decentralized systems in which subsets of data from a warehouse are organized and made available to specific groups of business users, such as sales or inventory management teams.